 Each CPT/HCPCS procedure code on a claim line is assigned to the appropriate EAPG at the line level.
 Each EAPG has an assigned relative weight.
 This relative weight is adjusted by the various payment mechanisms as applicable such as discounting, packaging and consolidation.
 The adjusted relative weight is multiplied by a conversion factor to yield the EAPG payment amount.
-DC Medicaid has also added a 1.25 pediatric policy adjustor for FY 2019.
+DC Medicaid also has a 1.15 pediatric policy adjustor for FY 2021.
 This is applied as a percent increase on claims for beneficiaries under the age of 21.

+EAPG Payment Calculation

-E EAPG Payment Calculation E APG payment = (Adjusted EAPG relative weight pediatric policy adjustor) conversion factor A diusted EAPG relative weight = EAPG relative weight multiple significant procedure discount bilateral procedure discount terminated procedure discount repeat ancillary procedure discount other discounts
+EAPG payment = (Adjusted EAPG relative weight pediatric policy adjustor) conversion factor

+Adjusted EAPG relative weight = EAPG relative weight multiple significant procedure discount bilateral procedure discount terminated procedure discount repeat ancillary procedure discount other discounts